ElijahAbarbanel/ElijahAbarbanel.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+What I Have done in 'Intro to Programing'
+- Throughout Janell baxters 'Intro to programming class', I have created many incomplete text games, and experimenal codes to try implement new features that can be used in a text based game.
+I have created a fully explorable map in my "Dynamic Design" project which allows you navigate between four different inter-connected rooms.
+In the same project I have also made a code that alows the cahracter to end the program manually instead of having to X ut the console window.
+In my adventure games I thought up a way to ensure that the player could not progress without ntering a valid response.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for